MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/overview-runbook-messages-output.md

 ---

-# Runbook Output and Messages
+# Runbook output and messages

-Most Automation runbooks will have some form of output such as an error message to the user or a complex object intended to be consumed by another workflow.
+Most automation runbooks will have some form of output such as an error message to the user or a complex object intended to be consumed by another workflow.
 Windows PowerShell provides [multiple streams](http://aka.ms/runbookauthor/streams) to send output from a workflow.
 Service Management Automation works with each of these streams differently, and you should follow best practices for how to use each when you are creating a runbook.

 The following table provides a brief description of each of the streams and their behavior in the Management Portal both when running a published runbook and when [testing a runbook](manage/testing-a-runbook.md).
 Further details on each stream are provided in subsequent sections.